simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 }
 ```

-In such cases the value of _x_ is incremented by one each time the function is called.
+In such cases the value of `x` is incremented by one each time the function is called.
 Values of local variables can also be retained through multiple function calls if they are defined as static: `static int x = 0;`.

-It's important to highlight that, in _C_, variables are passed _by value_.
+It's important to highlight that, in _C_, variables are passed **by value**.
 This means that whenever a function is called, it cannot modify any existing variable local to the callee but, for each of its parameters, a copy of the value is passed.
-To modify local variables with functions it is necessary to use _pointers_ which will be described extensively in the next paragraph.
+To modify local variables with functions it is necessary to use _pointers_ which will be described extensively in a dedicated chapter.

 ### Type
 We have seen variables having type _int_, but there are multiple primitive types that can define different kinds of data.
 For simplicity, a subset of common primitive types is shown into the following table, refer to the [standard documentation](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html#Primitive-Types) to explore all different existing types.